 - One space between each comma and the next argument.

 - No spaces between the last argument and the closing parenthesis.

 - Arguments with default value go at the end of the argument list.

 - The opening brace goes to the next line of the function name with the same indent level.

-- The closing brace also goes to a new line after the last statement of the function and with the opening brace indent level.
+- The closing brace also goes to a new line after the last statement of the function with the same indentation as an opening brace.

-And the thumb rule of any function definitions is to return a meaningful value, if not, return a boolean.
+The thumb rule of any function definition is to return a meaningful value and, if not, return a boolean.

 The assignments of the values to the keys should be aligned and separated in new lines for multiple assignments.
 Also, the last element of the array should have a trailing comma for fewer diffs in version control and keep valid syntax once more elements are added.

-Rule of thumb for script inclusions are, if you are including a class file without any condition, then you should use require, and if you are including a class file conditionally, then you can use include.
-Though PEAR standard defines to use require_once and include_once, but Rasmus Lerdorf mentioned on his blog about using include and require only for faster performance.
-Also as per the standard, require and include should not be written as functions, because these are statements.
+The rule of thumb for script inclusions is: if you are including a class file without any condition then you should use require, and if you are including a class file conditionally, then you can use include.
+As per the PEAR standard, we should use require_once and include_once, but Rasmus Lerdorf mentioned on his blog about using include and require only for faster performance.
+Also, as per the standard, require and include should not be written as functions, because these are statements.
 Writing as a function doesn’t create any error, warning, or notice.

 If you’re a web developer and you want to take things to the next level, then maybe you should join our team at CodeClouds.
 We have opportunities for all levels of experience and currently have fresher jobs for PHP developers in Kolkata.
 We have offices in Kolkata, Fort Wayne, and Wellington—if you want to join a team of international web development superstars, then CodeClouds might just be your new home.